 Winter has been in full swing in Oklahoma, but you might just now be noticing that your roof needs replacing.
 You think it’s probably not a good idea to get it replaced in the middle of winter, but it’s entirely possible!
 Like Bailey’s Roofing, a professional roofing company knows the correct techniques to replace your roof no matter the time of year.
-This way, your roof can do its job year-round, no matter what season you’re in!
+This way, your roof can do its job year-round, no matter the season!
 Let’s get to the specifics of replacing your residential roof in the winter.

 The Best Temperature for the Job